cploen/neural_networks/README.md

 but you may acquire much larger sets from http://pjreddie.com/projects/mnist-in-csv/.

 To run the code in the terminal, edit the paths to training and test data first.

 Then type

 $ python neural_network_mnist_v0.py

-Using the full training and test sets takes approximately 2 minutes on my laptop;
+Using the full training and test sets for one epoch takes approximately 2 minutes on my laptop;
 it may take more or less time on your machine.

 Acknowledgments